 Within the US:

-• Orders over $30 - $15 flat shipping• Orders under $30 - $8 flat shipping• Signature Required - $5 additional fee ReturnsThe following are eligible for the following items (refunds to original payment methods incur an 8% restocking fee, store credit will be issued for the full item value):• Clothing (excluding vintage and B Sides vintage reworked jeans)• ShoesThe following are eligible for store credit: Jewelry, Handbags, Hats, Scarves
+• Orders over $30 - $15 flat shipping• Orders under $30 - $10 flat shipping• Signature Required - $5 additional fee Refund, exchange or store credit are eligible for the following items (refunds to original payment methods incur an 8% restocking fee, store credit will be issued for the full item value):• Clothing (excluding vintage and B Sides vintage reworked jeans)• ShoesThe following are eligible for store credit:

 All other items, including vintage and sale are final sale.
 Please note that all vintage and B Sides reworked jeans are one of a kind and available for store credit or exchange only.
-Learn more about which items are returnable, eligible for store credit or final sale, and how to make a return request here.
+Learn more about which items are returnable, eligible for store credit or final sale, and how to make a return request HERE.